uclouvain/osis-history/README.md

   }
   </script>
   ```
+  - `data-on-history-empty-render` will receive the mode and must return a `<tr>` element if mode is `'table'` or any
+  element otherwise to be displayed
   **NB**: it is the responsibility of the rendering function to take care of XSS attacks, and adding the correct CSS classes.
   In order to do that, you may use the `OsisHistory.filterXssAndFormat()` function